 “Almost 30% of our need for oil byproducts is being supplied by international companies.
 At the same time, they have diminished the production load on the refineries”, said Alexandre Castilho, of the Oil Worker’s Union of São Paulo.

-Edition: Adapted by Pedro Ribeiro Nogueira
+Edited by: Adapted by Pedro Ribeiro Nogueira